pluralsight/PS-AutoLab-Env/README.md

 Or you can manage individual virtual machines using the Hyper-V manager or cmdlets.

 *It is assumed that you will only have one lab configuration created at a time.*

+Please be aware that all configurations were created for a EN-US culture.

 ### Manual Setup